Category: Acupuncture Articles

 January 16, 2018

-It is widely agreed that acupuncture originated from China more than 2000 years ago.
-However, for thousands of years acupuncture had been practiced in other Asian countries as well.
+While we don’t know exactly when acupuncture first appeared, it is widely agreed that it originated from China more than 2000 years ago.
+However, for thousands of years acupuncture had been practiced in other Asian countries as …

 November 28, 2017